Jump to:

 The VPN provider itself represents a potential vulnerability.
 A VPN that logs your activity creates a data store that could be breached, subpoenaed, or sold.
 Verified no-logs policies eliminate this risk.

 I tested leading VPNs for their security implementations, checking encryption standards, kill switch reliability, threat protection effectiveness, and privacy verification.
-These three consistently delivered the strongest cybersecurity protection.
+These five consistently delivered the strongest cybersecurity protection.

 1. NordVPN [Best Overall VPN for Cybersecurity Needs]